dallonf/apollo-link-mock-graph/README.md

 If your queries contain fragments on union or interface types, you will need to provide this option so that the MockLinkGraph can distinguish between types.
 See https://www.apollographql.com/docs/react/advanced/fragments.html#fragment-matcher for more details on why this is needed and how to extract this data from your schema.

+`opts.timeoutMs?: number`

+You can customize the time delay before a query resolves.
+Defaults to 100ms.

 ### MockGraphError

 ```ts